 Head to Chesapeake & Ohio Canal National Historical Park to uncover natural and historic gems.
 Entrance to the towpath except from Great Falls is free.
 Learn about the C&O Canal on the free Williamsport Launch Boat Program and enjoy sights on the open water.

 Walk along dramatic windswept beaches and rugged cliffs at Apostle Islands National Lakeshore.
 Or bring your kayak to explore sea caves along Lake Superior’s shoreline.
 If you want to keep your feet planted, explore 50 miles of trails that will take you through old farm sites and quarries, and along beaches and scenic overlooks.

 Wyoming: Fossil Butte National Monument

-Pop into the visitors center at Fossil Butte National Monument to discover the fossilized records of fish, reptiles, plants and insects that once called Fossil Lake home.
-Let your kids create their own fossil souvenir and watch as experts process fossils.
-Outside, visit aspen-shaded picnic areas or set out on trails to drink in the natural beauty.
+Pop into the visitors center at Fossil Butte National Monument to discover the fossilized records of fish, reptiles, plants and insects that once called Fossil Lake home and let your kids create their own fossil souvenir and watch as experts process fossils.
+Outside, visit shaded picnic areas or set out on trails to drink in the natural beauty.

 Click through to keep reading about the most underrated travel spot in every state.